Ah, the sales report.

 Sales Measurement – Signal vs. Noise

 Let’s start with the sales representative.
 The typical outside sales representative at a B2B distributor is likely calling on a list of thirty to a hundred end user accounts.
-However, if you look closer, you will find most of their sales volume is generated from three to five major relationships.
+However, if you look closer, you will find most of their sales are generated from three to five major relationships.

 So when you’re measuring rep performance, you’re basically measuring how well their top accounts are doing.
 Most of the little stuff is drowned out…

 Measuring customer performance often has a similar issues.
 Many medium sized accounts can swing wildly back and forth based on order timing, particularly if you’ve already made efforts to consolidate small orders and build trucks.
-Buying a truck a week early can swing short term sales measurements wildly – with no effect on annual results.
+Buying a truck early can swing short term measurements wildly.
+With no likely effect on your annual results.

 The problem is that most of these events aren’t really actionable or useful from a sales management perspective.
 They bought a week early?
 Ship it.
 Your big national account is exiting us?
 Tell me something I don’t know.